- Contractor Resources

 You can pay as much into your pension as you would like, and your contributions will be tax-free as long as they do not exceed the annual allowance (currently capped at £40,000).

-Although you can invest as much as you like into a pension, the amount that you invest must not exceed your company’s income for the year.
+Although you can invest as much as you like into a pension, you cannot contribute more than your company's retained profits.
 This could raise questions from HM Revenue and Customs as to whether the amount has actually come from your company’s activities.

 You should also take into account your lifetime allowance.
 The lifetime allowance is a limit on the amount that can be withdrawn from your pension (through either lump sums or through retirement income) without incurring extra tax.
 The lifetime allowance is currently £1,073,100 (2022/23).